 - Advances in Oceanography and Limnology (Italian Association of Limnology and Oceanology)

 - Anais da Academia Brasileira de Ciências (Annals of the Brazilian Academy of Sciences) is the official journal of Academia Brasileira de Ciências (Brazilian Academy of Sciences)

 - Arquipelago, Life and Marine Sciences (University of the Azores)

 - Arthropod Systematics and Phylogeny (Senckenberg)

-- Atoll Research Bulletin (Smithsonian)
+- Atoll Research Bulletin (Smithsonian, information for authors)

 - Beche de Mer Bulletin (supported by Australian Government, European Union, France and New Zealand Aid Programme)

 - Biodiversity Informatics (University of Kansas)

 - Biogeographia – The Journal of Integrative Biogeography (Italian Biogeography Society)

 - Conservation and Society (Ashoka Trust for Research in Ecology and the Environment, ATREE)

 - Earth System Science Data (ESSD) (Copernicus Publisher)

 - ERLACS – European Review of Latin American and Caribbean Studies (social sciences, Centre for Latin American Research and Documentation (CEDLA), University of Amsterdam)